chellatepani/chellatepani.github.io/index.md

 ---
 [Data Science Use Case in the Health Industry](/pdf/use_case.pdf) I found an example of data science use case in the health industry.
-In this case, used K-means Clustering to find out how to group the hospitalization rates by the patient's disease rate.
+In this case, used K-means Clustering to group the hospitalization rates by the patient's disease rate.
 <img src="images/dashboard2fixbgt.png"/>